bitextor/bitextor/README.md

 ```
 The variable `documentAligner` can take three different values, each of them taking a different document-alignment strategy:
 * `DIC`: takes the strategy using bilingual lexica and a linear regressor
-* `externalMT`: takes the strategy using MT, in this case using an external MT script that reads source-language text from the standard input and writes the translations to the standard output
+* `externalMT`: takes the strategy using MT, in this case using an external MT script (provided by the user) that reads source-language text from the standard input and writes the translations to the standard output
 * `NMT`: uses parallel data to train a neural MT (NMT) system that is then used for document alignment

 #### Variables for document alignment using bilingual lexica
 ```yaml
 dic: /home/user/en-fr.dic
 ```
 Option `dic` allows to specify the path to the bilingual lexicon to be used for document alignment.
-If the lexicon specified does not exist, the pipeline will try to build it using a parallel corpus provided through the variable `initCorpusTrainPrefix`.
+If the lexicon specified does not exist, the pipeline will try to build it using a parallel corpus provided through the variable `initCorpusTrainPrefix`:
 ```yaml
 initCorpusTrainPrefix: ['/home/user/Europarl.en-fr.train']
 ```
 This variable must contain one or more **corpora prefixes**.
 For a given prefix (`/home/user/training` in the example) the pipeline expects to find one file `prefix`.`lang1` and another `prefix`.`lang2` (in the example, `/home/user/Europarl.en-fr.train.en` and `/home/user/Europarl.en-fr.train.fr`).
-If several training prefixes are provided, they will be concatenated before building the bilingual lexicon.
+If several training prefixes are provided, the corresponding files will be concatenated before building the bilingual lexicon.

 **Suggestion**: a number of pre-built bilingual lexica is available in the repository [bitextor-data](https://github.com/bitextor/bitextor-data).
-It is also possible to use other lexica already available, such as those in [OPUS](http://opus.nlpl.eu/), as long as their format is compatible with the one defined here [in this page of the wiki](https://github.com/bitextor/bitextor/wiki/Build-bilingual-lexicons-from-parallel-corpora).
+It is also possible to use other lexica already available, such as those in [OPUS](http://opus.nlpl.eu/), as long as their format is the same as those in the repository.

 #### Variables for document alignment using external MT